Just-Some-Plugins/JustCheckSettings/README.md

 ###  Just Shows FFXIV Setting Changes

+To serve in identifying the specific Setting Keys, and how the values map to what is in the UI.

 <img src=".github/preview.webp" />

-(and allows you to copy a Fully-Qualified Domain Name for each setting)
+(and allows you to copy the full Reference to each setting)

 #### Repo: